tomor/golang-project-structure/README.md

 Is it possible or do we need to change the project structure always completely based on what we are building?

+## Hypotheses 1
-My hypothesis is that it's possible to have a basic general template and then leave out out some directories or add nested directories based on the concrete project
+It's possible to have a basic general template and then leave out out some directories or add nested directories based on the concrete project

+## Hypotheses 2 - Counter Hypotheses for Hypotheses 1
+There are too many different type of projects and it's important how big the project is to select the appropriate directory structure.

+# Approach
+## Idea
+1. Create projects categorization
+1. Collects examples directory structures
+1. Try to combine them and create so called "master" directory structure that would combine all
+1. ....
+1. Profit :)

+# Categorization of projects
-# Type of projects
+## Type of projects
 - Backend service with business logic with RPC or REST HTTP API
 - API service with limited amount of business logic, more mapping and validation
 - Library providing go methods as an API
 - Binary
 - Web project serving HTML, JS, Images

+## Size of the projects
+- Small library providing a couple of methods
+- A simple micro-service which provides key - value store via a REST API, has persistence
+- Relatively small micro-service that has 1 Aggregate, Persistence, and communicates with an external service
+- Middle size service that has 1 aggregate, persistence, REST API and RPC API and communicates with 2 other services via RPC
+- ... ?

-# Architecture style
+## Architecture styles
 - Hexagonal
 - DDD - Domain Driven Design (might be close to hexagonal)
 - 3-tier - Presentation, Business, Persistence
 - Multilayer - Presentation, Application, Business, Persistence
 - MVC - Model, View, Controller
 - ... more ?

+# Results (in progress)

+## Hypothesis 2 confirmation
+- This repository https://github.com/golang-standards/project-layout has quite some many (8000 atm) which suggests that many people like it.

 # Resources